Mental Health Features

 Battered woman syndrome is a form of trauma.
 The psychological effects of living with constant abuse and control make it almost impossible for some women to leave their partners.

-- Why Won't My Therapist Just Tell Me What to Do?
+- Why Won't Your Therapist Tell You What to Do?

 Find out why your therapist may not tell you what to do about a certain situation, depending on the type of therapy you get.